2022 Gartner® Magic Quadrant™ SIEM

 Sumo Logic helps enterprises accelerate their cloud strategy by offering an automated, easy, and rapid development and deployment process for cloud-based applications.
 We have developed the first truly next-generation machine data analytics platform, delivered as a cloud-based service.
 Some of the features that our platform offers are:

-With built-in advanced analytics that help uncover patterns and anomalies.
+Continuous intelligence capabilities with built-in advanced analytics help uncover patterns and anomalies.